 Despite global educational efforts, a lot of people still harm the environment with their irresponsible behaviour.
 If you’re planning to go for a longer hike, or even a walk to your nearby park, take a trash bag and a pair of plastic gloves.
 It’s sad to see garbage lying around out in nature but through cleaning what others have thoughtlessly discarded, you contribute to a safer home for local fauna and flora.

 What are your own experiences with shifting to an eco-friendly mindset?
 What are some tips you can share on creating a sustainable household or teaching children to respect the environment?
-We’d love to hear from you in the comments, on social media, or via email at: email@example.com
+We’d love to hear from you in the comments, on social media, or via email: email@example.com!
+If you enjoyed this article, you might also like our blog post 'Healthy Body and Mind in a Digital Era'.

 Please feel free to get in touch via social media (send us some photos or videos too), you can find us on Facebook, Twitter and Instagram, let’s connect!
 To learn more about Mudita, take a look at our website and our other posts.